 Okay, so, I love hot drinks.
-From Hot Cocoa to Creme Caramel Tea.
+From Hot Cocoa to Hazelnut Lattes.
 And, I happen to have a few friends who share in my indulgence.
 But Chai Tea mixes are often hit or miss.
 Chai tea recipes differ a lot.
 Some are too spicy for my liking, others don’t have enough chai “punch”.
 So, after checking out Betsy’s recipe on DIY Natural, I decided to make my own batch!

 So let’s get right to it.
 This recipe is super easy, but it has a lot of ingredients.
-I recommend checking out your local organic store, Indian spice market, or even the internet for low cost, fresh versions of the spices involved.
-I was able to get ground cardamom (one of the pricier spices) for $1 at an indian market in town.
+Try checking out your local organic store, Indian spice market, or even the internet for low cost, fresh versions of the spices involved.
+I was able to get ground cardamom (one of the pricier spices) for $1 at an Indian market in town.
 Perfect!

 Also, adding some beautiful labels (you can check out the templates from my DIY Seasoned Salt Post) and a pretty jar make this recipes totally gift-able.
 In fact, I would love to get something like this during the cold winter months.